OwnMarket/OwnBlockchain/Docs/Transactions/TxActions.md

 `SharedRewardPercent` | decimal | Percent of the reward shared with stakers.
 (0 - 100)
 `IsEnabled` | bool | Decides if the validator gets excluded from the next configuration block

-**NOTE:** The transaction must be signed using the private key of the validator wallet address with enough stake to participate in consensus.
+**NOTE:** The transaction must be signed using the private key of the validator wallet address with enough CHX to be locked for deposit (10000 CHX).

 ### `RemoveValidator`